ironnysh/mighty/README.md

 `src/_includes`:
 - `layouts` > `default.njk` - default site layout, responsible for loading styles and script.
 - `svg` > `email.svg`, `phone.svg`, `twitter.svg` - the SVG icons displayed in the Contact section.

 - `about.njk` - the layout for the About section (right below the hero image).
 - `contact.njk` - the layout for the contact section (_Let's Talk_ circle).
 - `footer.njk` - the layout for the footer - copyright, date, and link to imprint.
 - `header.njk` - title, navigation, and hero image.
 - `portfolio.njk` - the layout for the Portfolio section (_What I've Been up to_).
+- `services.njk` - the layout for the Services section (_Let's Work Together_).

+`src/_includes/utilities`:
 - `schema.njk` - script for SEO and search engines.
-- `services.njk` - the layout for the Services section (_Let's Work Together_).
 - `style.css` - site CSS styles.
-- `liteYoutube.js` - script that loads the YouTube videos (iframe embeds) only when the person clicks on the photo.
+- `liteYoutube.js` - script that loads the YouTube video (iframe embeds) only when the user clicks the placeholder photo.

 `src/assets`:
 - `favicon.svg` - site favicon.
 - `social-image.jpg` - graphic file for social media shares.